edunham/Website/source/daycamp_introtrack_session1.rst

 ----------------------

 * OSL's move to EECS
-* Bridge the “Skills Gap”
+* Bridge the Skills Gap
-* Demand from companies for students
+* Demand from companies for students with experience
 * Build community

 What you'll do: